MingmingLiuml4077/RNN_COMPOSING_MUSIC_ECBM4040/README.md

 operations.py is for truning a python function to tensorflow operation.

+cache.py is used to save the input format of statematrix, which enables us train faster whithout translating data every time.

 In the folder _model_generated_midi_, there are samples of midi files the moel generated.
-## Note
-The _model_tb.py_ is just used to generate the tensorboard graph.
-It cannot restore the model trained by _main.py_.